Research Security

 What is research security?

-A collaborative ecosystem is a critical part of scientific progress and international collaboration is an important aspect of the UM’s vision of being a leading force for innovation an opportunity in the state, nation, and the world.
+A collaborative ecosystem is a critical part of scientific progress and international collaboration is an important aspect of the UM’s vision of being a leading force for innovation and opportunity in the state, nation, and the world.
 The UM strongly supports fostering a collaborative and welcoming environment for international science.

 Unfortunately, select practices by some foreign governments have conflicted with the UM’s (and the USA’s) values and culture of open science, which has resulted in the U.S. scientific enterprise needing to implement new regulations, policies, and programs to ensure that international sciences continue to benefit the nation while minimizing risks to our economic and security interests.